 - Personal account and guest account checkout

 - Web hosting

 - 70 payment gateways

 - Free SSL certificate

 Apart from extensive customization, another benefit commonly attached to open-source systems is zero acquisition costs.
 Believe it or not, you will not pay even a dime to download and install OpenCart.

 But, unfortunately, your wallet won’t stay idle for long.
 Costs start streaming in as soon as you start setting up an online store.

 Your web host, for starters, will charge you at least $4 a month for a standard site running on OpenCart.
 The bigger your business, the more you should expect to pay for hosting.

 Then next comes customization costs.
-Although some of OpenCart’s extensions are available for free, the most powerful ones charge either a one-off price or recurrent fees.
-The modules range between $10 and $489, while standard ecommerce themes cost about $16 to $99.
+Although some of the OpenCart website extensions are available for free, the most powerful ones charge either a one-off price or recurrent fees.
+The modules range between $10 and $489, while standard ecommerce themes cost about $16 to $99 (OpenCart themes).
 And that’s exclusive of what you might pay a developer in case you need extensive customization.

 So, of course, the more dynamic your business is, the higher the setup and operational costs on OpenCart.